AleksandarHaralanov/Hats/README.md

 - Enforces checks to ensure only one unit of X block is worn in the helmet slot, preventing players from using it as an additional inventory slot.

 ## Usage
-By default, only OPs have permissions.
-Use PermissionsEx or similar plugins to grant groups the permission, enabling the command.
+By default, only OPs have permissions.<br>Use PermissionsEx or similar plugins to grant groups the permission, enabling the command.
 - Command: ```/hat```
 - Permission: ```hats.wear```